Quick Start

 First Conversation

-Section titled “First Conversation”Once your agent is running, talk to it through your configured channel:
+Section titled “First Conversation”Once your agent is running, talk to it through whichever channel you configured:

-Discord: Send a message in the bound channel.
+Discord: Send a message in a bound channel (one listed under channels.discord.channel_bindings).

 Useful Commands